electrical-and-electronic-measurement/EasyEIS-with-SMU/docs/getting_started.md

 ```

-Run the `Matlab/load_data.m` and get wait for EIS curve plot to be generated
+Run the `Matlab/load_data.m` and wait for EIS curve plot to be generated